 Office of Equity & InclusionProviding leadership and support in creating an equitable, diverse and inclusive working and learning environment for all in our community.
 OEI is responsible for managing complaints of harassment and discrimination, affirmative action compliance, protection of minors on campus, and on-going education in all of these areas.
 Sexual Misconduct ReportDiscrimination Report

-Note: “Haven (& Haven Plus)” Online Sexual Misconduct Training is referred to as “Sexual Assault Prevention for Undergraduate (or Graduate Students)”.
+Note: “kNOw MORE” Online Sexual Misconduct Prevention Training is also referred to as “Sexual Assault Prevention for Undergraduate (or Graduate Students)”.
 Please follow the instructions outlined in the email letter you received.

 The Office of Equity and Inclusion strives to foster a more educated and accountable community at the University of Delaware.